-What alternative methods are cities currently authorized to use, and for what types of projects?
+What alternative methods are cities currently authorized to use and for what types of projects?

-Under current law, any city may use any of the alternative delivery methods (discussed below) for "horizontal projects."
-A horizontal project is one that is defined in state law as a "facility."
+Under current law, any city may use any of the alternative delivery methods (discussed below) for "vertical projects."
+A vertical project is one that is defined in state law as a "facility."
 Facility means buildings the design and construction of which are governed by accepted building codes.
 The term does not include:

-- highways, roads, streets, bridges, utilities, water supply projects, water plants, wastewater plants, water and wastewater distribution or conveyance facilities, wharves, docks, airport runways and taxiways, drainage projects or related types of projects associated with civil engineering construction; or - buildings or structures that are incidental to projects that are primarily civil engineering construction projects.
+- highways, roads, streets, bridges, utilities, water supply projects, water plants, wastewater plants, water and wastewater distribution or conveyance facilities, wharves, docks, airport runways and taxiways, drainage projects, or related types of projects associated with civil engineering construction; or - buildings or structures that are incidental to projects that are primarily civil engineering construction projects.75

-In addition, legislation passed in 2007 authorizes the use of some alternative methods, including construction manager at-risk and competitive sealed proposals, for horizontal projects, such as roads and utility projects.75 The legislature has also extended the authority of certain large cities to "phase in" the use of design-build for a limited number of horizontal projects over the next several years.
+In addition, legislation passed in 2007 authorizes the use of some alternative methods, including construction manager at-risk and competitive, sealed proposals for horizontal projects, such as roads and utility projects.
+The Legislature has also extended the authority of cities over 100,000 to "phase in" the use of design-build for a limited number of horizontal projects over the next several years.
+To